Bottoms up: China booze makers defy economic gloom

-Kweichow Moutai Co Ltd (600519.SS), China's leading maker of the potent and expensive baijiu liquor, reported a doubling of its third-quarter net income to 3.4 billion yuan on Thursday, beating analysts forecasts of 2.4 billion yuan, according to Thomson Reuters I/B/E/S.
+Kweichow Moutai Co Ltd, China's leading maker of the potent and expensive baijiu liquor, reported a doubling of its third-quarter net income to 3.4 billion yuan ($544.72 million) on Thursday, beating analysts forecasts of 2.4 billion yuan, according to Thomson Reuters I/B/E/S.

-Its biggest rival, Wuliangye Yibin Co Ltd 000858.SZ, said last week it expects a nearly 90 percent rise in its third-quarter profit on higher production and robust sales.
+Its biggest rival, Wuliangye Yibin Co Ltd, said last week it expects a nearly 90 percent rise in its third-quarter profit on higher production and robust sales.
 Wuliangye Yibin will report its results next week.

 Repeating that success in the current period may be tough.